 Oksana Chusovitina – great gymnast

 Oksana Chusovitina is a Soviet, Uzbek and German gymnast, Honored Master of Sports of the USSR (1991).
 In 2013 she began to compete for Uzbekistan.
-She is the only female gymnast in history who has taken part in six Summer Olympics (1992, 1996, 2000, 2004, 2008, 2012).
-In April 2016 she was selected for the national team of Uzbekistan to participate in the 2016 Olympic Games in Rio de Janeiro.
+By the way, she is the only female gymnast in history who has taken part in six Summer Olympics (1992, 1996, 2000, 2004, 2008, 2012).
+Moreover, in April 2016 she was selected for the national team of Uzbekistan to participate in the 2016 Olympic Games in Rio de Janeiro.

 Oksana married Bahodir Kurbanov and gave birth to their son Alisher, who was diagnosed with leukemia.
 The family had to move to Germany.
 In 2006-2012 Oksana was a part of the national team of Germany.
 And in 2013 she became a part of the national team of Uzbekistan again.